-This work is supported by research grants from the U.S. Department of Health and Human Services, the Institute for Research on Poverty, the Social Sciences and Humanities Research Council of Canada (SSHRC), and the Fonds de recherche du Québec – Société et culture (FRQSC).
+This work is supported by research grants from the U.S. Department of Health and Human Services, the Institute for Research on Poverty, and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 Findings have been published in leading journals including Journal of Marriage and Family, Children and Youth Services Review, Family Relations, and Child Indicators Research.
 For a full list see publications page).
 I am a faculty member of the Centre for Children and Families at McGill University and faculty associate at the Center for Social Development at Washington University in St. Louis.
 I have been a visiting scholar at the University of Birmingham (UK).

 College of Public Health and Human Sciences